DronRathore/E2/README.md

   /* Exit method suspends the existing event queue thread
-    flushes all the events and event datas that are queued
+    flushes all the events and event datas that are queued event-man instance becomes useless after the exit call and will throw error

     man->Exit();
     delete man;